 Message from the Director

-I step into the the role of Director of The Institute for the Performing Arts (IPA) with gratitude and enthusiasm for the rich arts experiences that the University of Rochester is fostering.
-The IPA has a mission to champion, cultivate and promote engagement and collaboration in the performing arts,encompassing scholarship, research, creation of new work, performance and arts appreciation within Arts, Sciences and Engineering, the University, the greater Rochester community and beyond.
-While I continue to direct the vibrant Program of Dance and Movement, I am excited to nurture collaborations among our performing arts programs, students and faculty and between the performing arts and the multiple disciplines with which it has the potential to interact.
+I step into the the role of director of the Institute for the Performing Arts (IPA) with gratitude and enthusiasm for the rich arts experiences that the University of Rochester is fostering.
+The IPA has a mission to champion, cultivate, and promote engagement and collaboration in the performing arts; encompassing scholarship, research, creation of new work, performance, and arts appreciation within Arts, Sciences & Engineering, the University, the greater Rochester community and beyond.
+While I continue to direct the vibrant Program of Dance and Movement, I am excited to nurture collaborations among our performing arts programs, students, and faculty and between the performing arts and the multiple disciplines with which it has the potential to interact.

 The combination of a rich arts environment at the University and the vibrant local and regional arts community gives the Institute for the Performing Arts a creative playground for fostering new ideas and sharing the performing arts with wide audiences.
-Each fall, well over a dozen original shows created and/or performed by University of Rochester students, faculty, staff and alumni are performed in the KeyBank Rochester Fringe Festival, and this is only one example of the off-campus engagement in addition to the plethora of on campus activities you will read about in our calendar!
-We also partner with various performing arts companies, venues and entities both within the UR campuses and in the greater Rochester area.
-One example of these partnerships has been with The Arts in Mind (AIM) Project (add link here), housed within URMC with a goal for a didactic collaboration between the fine & performing arts and the humanities & sciences.
+Each fall, well over a dozen original shows created and/or performed by University of Rochester students, faculty, staff, and alumni are performed in the Rochester Fringe Festival, and this is only one example of the off-campus engagement in addition to the plethora of on campus activities you will read about in our calendar!
+We also partner with various performing arts companies, venues, and entities both within the University campuses and in the greater Rochester area.
+One example of these partnerships has been with the Arts in Mind (AIM) Project, housed within URMC with a goal for a didactic collaboration between the fine and performing arts and the humanities and sciences.

 The IPA encourages participation in the performing arts in various ways, including:

-The IPA believes that study and performance in theatre, dance and music greatly enrich an undergraduate education, not only for majors but also for the wide campus community.
-We are currently planning an inaugural guest artist visit/lecture with a prominent innovator in the field who will share their unique experience as a performing artist as a voice in society, and look forward to announcing this very special event in the near future.
-We are also eager to grow and develop collaborations both within and beyond our campuses, while continuing to support the goals and objectives of our collective performing arts programs, fostering emerging artists and promoting a broad and lifetime participation in and appreciation of the performing arts.
+The IPA believes that study and performance in theatre, dance, and music greatly enrich an undergraduate education, not only for majors, but also for the wider campus community.
+We are currently planning an inaugural guest artist visit/lecture with a prominent innovator in the field who will share their unique experience as a performing artist and voice in society, and look forward to announcing this very special event in the near future.
+We are also eager to grow and develop collaborations both within and beyond our campuses, while continuing to support the goals and objectives of our collective performing arts programs—fostering emerging artists and promoting a broad and lifetime participation in and appreciation of the performing arts.